napit-apps/green-agile-guide/docs/metrics/number-of-item-to-goal-links.md

 systemic
 {: .label .label-purple }

-This metric represents the count of backlog items that include a direct reference to a **Green Product Goal**.
-By ensuring that each item is connected to a strategic sustainability objective, the metric improves traceability and alignment.
-It enables teams to see how iterative work contributes to broader sustainability intentions, supporting more deliberate planning and prioritization.
+This metric captures the number of backlog items that include an explicit reference to at least one **Green Product Goal**.
+Such a link demonstrates that the item meaningfully contributes to a defined sustainability ambition, such as reducing environmental impact, improving user behavior, enhancing long‑term efficiency, or aligning with organizational sustainability strategies.
+By ensuring that each item is connected to a strategic sustainability objective, the metric strengthens **traceability**, improves alignment, and enables teams to see how iterative work contributes to broader sustainability intentions.
+A growing number of linked items indicates stronger integration of sustainability into daily work and provides a clear signal of strategic focus in product planning and refinement.

 {: .classification }
 >